-Canmore is one of the most charming mountain towns I’ve ever been in.
-If you’re like me you’ll want to stay in one of these Canmore cabins to make your trip to the Canadian Rockies more special.
+Canmore is one of the most charming mountain towns to visit.
+If you’re like me and love to stay in a cozy cabin while in the mountains, you’ll want to stay in one of these Canmore cabins to make your trip to the Canadian Rockies more special.

 The Cutest Cabins in Canmore